-- After Veronica Mars' mom walks off with her $50,000 bounty, Veronica makes some spending money as a barista.
+- Veronica Mars: After Veronica' mom walks off with her $50,000 bounty, Veronica makes some spending money as a barista.

 - In Rome, professional soldiers Vorenus and Pullo become thug enforcers after they are demobilized and without income.
 Eventually they are required to actually kill people.
 Vorenus however draws the line at murder and quits.

-- Caroline becoming a waitress 2 Broke Girls.
+- Wealthy socialite Caroline becoming a waitress 2 Broke Girls.
 Played with in that the series begins with her taking that job after her father's arrest cost her her access to the family fortune.

 - The premise of Hung.
 The recession has hit Ray hard and he is unable to make ends meet with his job as a substitute teacher.
 Prostitution ensues.